openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ## Using the Auto-Device Plugin

-Inference with Auto-Device is configured similarly to other plugins: first you configure devices, then load a network to the Auto-device plugin, and finally, execute inference.
+Inference with AUTO is configured similarly to other plugins: first you configure devices, then load a network to the plugin, and finally, execute inference.

-Following the OpenVINO naming convention, the Auto-device plugin is assigned the label of “AUTO.”
+Following the OpenVINO™ naming convention, the Auto-Device plugin is assigned the label of “AUTO.”
 It may be defined with no additional parameters, resulting in defaults being used, or configured further with the following setup options:

 @sphinxdirective
 +-------------------------+-----------------------------------------------+-----------------------------------------------------------+